hexlo/terraria-server-docker/README.md

   \/_/\/_/   \/_____/   \/_/\/_/   \/_____/   \/_____/
 ```

-### There is a new image available: A Terraria Modded Server using The Calamity Mod.
+### There is a new image available!
+A Terraria Modded Server using The Calamity Mod.
 [See below](#Terraria-Server---Calamity-Mod-using-tModLoader)

 # Terraria vanilla server
 Docker Hub mirror: [hexlo/terraria-server-docker](https://hub.docker.com/r/hexlo/terraria-server-docker)